-Tahlequah is located in the "Lakes Country" of Northeastern Oklahoma in Cherokee County, with a population of 14,458 according to the 2000 census.
+Tahlequah is located in the "Lakes Country" of Northeastern Oklahoma in Cherokee County, with a population of 15,753 according to the 2010 census.
 The City of Tahlequah is the oldest municipality in Oklahoma by virtue of an incorporation act by the Cherokee National Council of 1843, more than half a century before Oklahoma gained statehood.
+The City of Tahlequah adopted its Charter on June 18, 1940.

 Tahlequah has the distinction of being the capital of both The Cherokee Nation and The United Keetoowah Band of Cherokee Indians.